 Compared to Canon’s DSLRs, the EOS R manages to fit a lot of tech into a smaller body, but things like dual memory card slots are missing.
 The EOS R also lacks in-body image stabilization, a feature commonly found on competing mirrorless cameras.
 Fortunately, many of Canon’s new RF mount lenses are optically stabilized.

 The R won’t be Canon’s top mirrorless for long, however.
-Canon is developing the EOS R5, the answer to the R that includes stabilization, dual card slots, and even 8K video.
+Canon is developing the, the answer to the R that includes stabilization, dual card slots, and even 8K video.
 Canon hasn’t yet shared the launch date, however, so for now, the R is still the best Canon mirrorless camera.

 Read the full Canon EOS R review